pbradleylab/phylogenize/README.md

 First, switch to the correct environment using `source activate qiime2-2019.4` (see [here](https://docs.qiime2.org/2019.4/install/native/#activate-the-conda-environment)).

-Next, you will likely need to install a few libraries and packages not included in QIIME2's conda environment.
+Next, you will likely need to install a few libraries and packages that are either not included, or difficult to install from source, in QIIME2's conda environment.
 From the UNIX command line:

 ```
 conda install libcurl
 conda install r-devtools
 conda install -c bioconda bioconductor-rhdf5lib
+conda install -c conda-forge r-magick
 ```

 Next, run R within the same environment and install the *phylogenize* library.
 However, you will need to work around a [known issue in conda](https://github.com/r-lib/devtools/issues/1722) before calling `devtools::install_bitbucket`.
 The following should work (from within R):